How Long Do Closed Accounts Stay on Your Credit Report?

 • A closed account can have positive and negative impacts on your credit score – even if it was closed under the best of circumstances.

-• In the long run, keeping an account open for longer may help boost your credit score.
+• In the long run, keeping an account open for longer may help boost your credit score by increasing the length of your credit history.

-Many people are surprised to learn that a closed credit card account remains on your credit report for up to 10 years if the account was in good standing when you canceled it, but only seven years if it wasn’t – if, say, it was closed for missed payments.
-Over the long run, having a closed account on your credit report may or may not be good for your credit score, depending on the status of the account when it was closed.
+Many people are surprised to learn that a closed credit card account can remain on your credit report for up to 10 years if the account was in good standing when you canceled it.
+Equally important to know is that the closed account can remain on your report for seven years if it wasn’t in good standing at the time.
+If, say, it was closed for missed payments.1 Over the long run, having a closed account on your credit report may or may not be good for your credit score, depending on the status of the account when it was closed.

 Why Do Closed Accounts Stay on Your Credit Report So Long?